South Carolina and the Energy Consumer

-- South Carolina’s four nuclear power plants supplied about more than half of the state’s net electricity generation (2016 figure).
+- South Carolina’s four nuclear power plants supplied about 58 percent of the state’s net electricity generation (2017 figure).
 All carbon-free electricity.

 - Natural gas deliveries to South Carolina’s electric power sector roughly tripled in a decade as gas became a quick-to-build, modest-carbon source for power.